stepanje/MPDD/README.md

-# MPDD
+# Metal Parts Defect Detection Dataset (MPDD)

-Metal Parts Defect Detection Dataset
+MPDD is a dataset aimed at benchmarking visual defect detection methods in industrial metal parts manufacturing.
+It consists of more than 1000 images with pixel-precise defect annotation masks.
+The dataset is divided into the training subset with anomaly-free samples and the validation subset that contains both normal and anomalous samples.
+The dataset can be downloaded at the following link.

 <a id="raw-url" href="https://vutbr-my.sharepoint.com/:f:/g/personal/xjezek16_vutbr_cz/EhHS_ufVigxDo3MC6Lweau0BVMuoCmhMZj6ddamiQ7-FnA?e=oHKCxI">Download link</a>

 ## Paper
-See the full paper at the <a id="raw-url" href="https://ieeexplore.ieee.org/abstract/document/9631567">following link</a>
+For more information about the dataset, see our paper at the <a id="raw-url" href="https://ieeexplore.ieee.org/abstract/document/9631567">following link</a>

 ![alt text](samples.png)